bipul21/scrapy_django/README.md

 # scrapy_django
-A sample repository to show to how to use django project with scrapy
+A sample repository to show to how to use django project with scrapy django

 Read more about how i did it here: